 Cost breakdown by category

-The honest comparison across the seven cost categories that drive total cost of ownership.
+The comparison across the eight cost categories that drive total cost of ownership.

 1. Purchase price